rscawthorne/aws-media-services-simple-vod-workflow/Workflow-WatchfolderAndNotification/README-tutorial.md

 #### Background

-SNS Topics allow producers to publish information and consumers to subscribe to the topic to recieve updates.
+SNS Topics allow producers to publish information, and for consumers to subscribe to the topic to recieve updates.
 We'll create a topic that we can put messages about the progress of MediaConvert jobs triggered by this workflow.

 #### High-Level Instructions